Little Audrey: The Famous/Harvey character

 Little Audreys last name is Smith."Little Audrey & Melvin and The Secret of Silent Island" (issue unknown), where Audrey's friend Lucretia (visiting her uncle Bruce Bagley) refers to Audrey's mother as "Mrs. Smith".

-Little Audrey has reddish brown hair with ribbons making three pigtails (two low and one high).
+She has reddish-brown hair with ribbons styled in three pigtails (two low, one high).
 She wears a little dress with puffed sleeves, white ankle socks, and black Mary Jane shoes.
-In the short subjects, the dress and ribbons are blue, but by the time of her Harvey Comics runs, they are red.
+In the short subjects, her dress and ribbons are blue, but by the time of her Harvey Comics runs, they are red.
 In Harvey Street Kids, she wears a pink shirt with jeans.

-The comic "Cousin Suzie's Dance Party" (Little Audrey and Melvin #29, March, 1967) reveals that Audrey has a cousin named Suzie, who has a friend named Bubu.
+The comic "Cousin Suzie's Dance Party" (Little Audrey and Melvin #29, March 1967) reveals that Audrey has a cousin named Suzie, who has a friend named Bubu.
 The first several issues of the comic book also reveals she has a brother nicknamed "Patches".

 In other media

-While the jokes remained popular well into the 1980s, the Famous/Harvey character had an entirely different career:
+While the Little Audrey jokes remained popular well into the 1980s, the Famous/Harvey character had an entirely different career.
 Little Audrey was going to have a cameo in Who Framed Roger Rabbit, but rights to the character could not be obtained in time.